 Deep Brain Stimulation

-Deep brain stimulation (DBS) is an advanced medical treatment that uses implanted electrical impulses to control debilitating symptoms caused by a variety of movement and other neurologic disorders.
+Deep brain stimulation (DBS) is an advanced medical treatment that uses implanted electrical impulses to control debilitating symptoms caused by a variety of movement and other neurologic disorders, or by psychiatric disorders.
 We work with the neurologists, psychiatrists epileptologists, rehabilitation and pain management physicians, and neuroscientists to provide expert consultation and personalized treatment plans.
 We have been using this minimally invasive procedure for more than a decade.

 To help someone using DBS, we start by using advanced imaging techniques to pinpoint the exact spot in the brain that is causing the problem.
 We thread a small wire with an electrode at the end through a small opening in your skull until the tip reaches the target spot.
 Then we connect the wire and electrode, using a small extension wire, to a small wrist-watch-sized neurostimulator device that we implant just under your skin, near the collarbone.
 This enables us to send electrical current when necessary, much as we use pacemakers to ‘shock’ the heart for patients with certain types of heart disease.

 “In the same way a heart can have a ‘bad’ rhythm that leads to cardiac disease, Parkinson’s patients have ‘bad’ rhythms of electricity in their brains,” says Brian H. Kopell, MD, Director of the Center for Neuromodulation.
 “If we insert electrical devices to regulate these electrical activities we can help with their symptoms,” he said.

 Once we place the device, we program it to achieve maximum stimulation benefit.
 We program the length of the electrical pulse, the amplitude or voltage of the pulse, and the frequency (measured in hertz).
 We design a treatment plan specific to your situation, to optimize functionality and minimize side effects.